zeroalpha/ebcdic_decode/README.md

 ```
 $ bundle exec ruby ebdcic_decode.rb -I http://en.wikipedia.org/wiki/EBCDIC_500 -e 1148
 ```
-Here the -e option specifies the CCSID of the Euro(€) update of the character set.
+In case of the -I option the -e option specifies the CCSID of the Euro(€) update of the character set.
 If it is set, another map will be created alongside the one specified with the url.
 The only difference will be the name and byte 0x9F will be set to "\u20AC" (€ symbol)